 The goal of learning, in this case, is to discover an operational description of V; that is, a description that can be used by the checkers-playing program to evaluate states and select moves within realistic time bounds.
 It may be very difficult in general to learn such an operational form of V perfectly.
 We expect learning algorithms to acquire only some approximation to the target function ^V.

-1.4.3 Choosing a representation for the Target Function
+Choosing a representation for the Target Function

 Now that we have specified the ideal target function V, we must choose a representation that the learning program will use to describe the function ^V that it will learn.
 As with earlier design choices, we again have many options.
 We could, for example, allow the program to represent using a large table with a distinct entry specifying the value for each distinct board state.
 Or we could allow it to represent using a collection of rules that match against features of the board state, or a quadratic polynomial function of predefined board features, or an artificial neural network.
+In general, this choice of representation involves a erusial tradeoff.
+On one hand, we wich to pick a neural network.
 In general, this choice of representation involves a crucial tradeoff.
 On one hand, we wish to pick a very expressive representation to allow representing as close an approximation as possible to the ideal target function V.